What is a stop and search?

 What if I'm unhappy with a stop and search encounter?

-Members of the Police & Crime Commissioner’s team conduct dip sampling exercises which involve reviewing stop and search forms completed by police officers, as well as reviewing body worn videos.
-To find out more about our quality assurance work, click here
+Members of the Police and Crime Commissioner’s team conduct dip sampling exercises which involve reviewing stop and search forms completed by police officers, as well as reviewing body worn videos.
+To find out more about our quality assurance work, click here.

 What is a Section 60 authorisation?

 If one of our officers of the rank of Inspector or above believes that there has been serious violence in an area, or that there may be serious violence, then section 60 can be authorised.
 This gives police officers the power to stop and search people for weapons, without needing reasonable grounds as mentioned above.

 The authorisation is under Section 60 of the Criminal Justice and Public Order Act 1994, which is why you may hear it referred to as a Section 60 or S60.